People who celebrate Ramadan fast during the holy month. Fasting begins everyday at dawn and ends at sunset with the evening meal called Iftar.

-- What gets measured gets managed: There’s clearly a strong business case for making food waste prevention a priority: measuring and monitoring waste can deliver significant cost savings and it is also a win for the environment.
+- What gets measured gets managed: There’s a strong business case for making food waste prevention a priority, but you cannot do much about it if you don’t know what you’re throwing away.
+Measuring and monitoring waste allows you to identify where reductions can be made, delivering significant cost savings and helping the environment.

-- Focus on what you can control: Avoidable food waste comes from things such as overproduction and even preparation control: counter waste, plate waste, cooking error or spoilage.
-Find out from what areas the avoidable food waste comes from.
-Managing this by inventory control, stock rotation and adjusting production will help you understand what is happening and how you can change that.
+- Focus on what you can control: Avoidable food waste normally comes from overproduction, cooking error or spoilage.
+Find out which areas generate the bulk of your avoidable food waste, and then manage it with inventory control, stock rotation and production adjustments.

-- Consider food waste reduction a group effort: Food waste is not something to hide but to address openly.
-When food waste reduction initiatives are led by senior management, results can be achieved more efficiently.
+- Consider food waste reduction a group effort: Food waste needs to be addressed openly and as a team.
+When food waste reduction initiatives are led by senior management, the results are much more impressive.

-Reducing food waste comes with enormous savings potential for the industry.
-But, It’s relevant to note that raising awareness on food waste is not only about hospitality industries.
-All those engaged in the food sector has a role to play as food waste occur throughout the supply chain and takes different forms.
+Reducing food waste comes with enormous savings potential but raising awareness on the issue is not only about the hospitality industries.
+All those engaged in the food sector has a role to play as food waste occurs throughout the supply chain and takes different forms.

 Have you ever attempted to record food waste in your restaurant?
 Have you identified a festive period when the waste usually goes up?
 Share your experience with us in the comments below: